webroo/personal-website/README.md

-# webroo.org
+# Personal website

-Personal website.
-Built with Grunt and Haggerston.
+Statically generated site built with Haggerston.

-Requires Node.js and grunt-cli.

 Run `npm install` after cloning the repository.

-To generate the site simply run Grunt:
+To generate the site run:

-    grunt
+    npm run build

+The site will be generated into a folder called `out`

-To serve the site at `http://localhost:8000/` and watch for changed files:
+To serve the site and watch for file changes run:

-    grunt serve
+    npm run serve

-To rsync the generated site to the remote server:

-    grunt deploy:staging
-    grunt deploy:live

-====
+The site will be available at `http://localhost:8000/`

+--
-Copyright (c) 2013 Matt Sweetman
+Copyright (c) 2018 Matt Sweetman